guidowb/lightshow-render/README.md

 the current time to determine the content of the frame to draw.
 For this purpose, each `Canvas` presents two different clocks to renderers.

-`globalTime()` reflects the system clock and is linearly increasing until it wraps (which only occurs once every 49 days or so.
+`globalTime()` reflects the system clock and is monotonically increasing until it wraps (which only occurs once every 49 days or so).
 That clock is the one to use for cycling animations, and using it guarantees that if the same renderer appears in consecutive scenes, the transition between the scenes is seamless.